Glottris/-expo_youTube_tutorial/README.md

 }
 ```
 I removed the styling from the view so the header is not centered.
-Now you application should lookmlike this:
+Now you application should look like this:
 ![alt text](https://github.com/Glottris/-expo_youTube_tutorial/blob/master/assets/expoExample1.JPG "ExpoExample1")

 ## Search bar